hanxuhu/hanxuhu.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant in [WestlakeNLP](https://westlakenlp.netlify.app/) supervised by Prof. [Yue Zhang](https://frcchang.github.io/).
-Before that, I was a MSc Student in Computer Science at the Universtiy of Edinburgh, my master's thesis is about mult-modal cross-lingual transfer, and is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
+Before that, I was a Master Student in Computer Science at the Universtiy of Edinburgh, my master's thesis is about mult-modal cross-lingual transfer, and is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
 My research interest is about **Vision & Language, Language Generation, and Cross-Lingual Transfer**.
 You can view my [CV](https://hanxuhu.github.io/files/HanxuHu_CV.pdf).

 My name in Chinese is 胡涵旭.

 Education
 ------
-*    Master in Computer Science, University of Edinburgh, 2021 - 2022, **Distinction Degree**
+*    Master in Computer Science, University of Edinburgh, 2021.9 - 2022.11, **Distinction Degree**
-*    Bachelor in Measurement, Control Technology, and Instrument, Nanjing University of Science and Technology, 2017-2021, **rank 2/50**
+*    Bachelor in Measurement, Control Technology, and Instrument, Nanjing University of Science and Technology, 2017.9 - 2021.6, **rank 2/50**

 Honors & Awards
 ------